- Location: Virginia

 - The type of license plate you purchase (e.g. standard vs. specialty plates).

-- The length of time you choose to register your vehicle (e.g. one year or two years).
+- The length of time you choose to register your vehicle (e.g. annually or 2 years).

-If you choose to register your car for two years, then your registration fees will be doubled, since you are paying for a longer period of time.
-You may also review the Virginia DMV’s fee chart to calculate the exact amount you’ll be expected to pay.
+If you choose to register your car for 2 years, then your registration fees will be doubled, since you are paying for a longer period of time.
+Please visit the Virginia DMV’s fee chart to calculate the exact amount you’ll be expected to pay.

 Virginia Military Residents